eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

     $ sudo apt autoremove

+All done, migrating to the new packages!
+In case you are ready to migrate to Debian 10, which is a bit more involved, see the next section.

+### VPN Daemon

+First you have to remove `vpn-daemon` if it is installed on your Debian 9 system.
+If it is not, just ignore this section!

+Remove it and clean up the user that was created by the old package install:

+    $ sudo apt remove vpn-daemon
+    $ sudo userdel vpn-daemon

+After completing the upgrade to the new packages in Debian 9, AND you had vpn-daemon installed, continue below here.

-In case `vpn-daemon` was installed before, you can now reinstall it again:
+You can now reinstall `vpn-daemon` again:

     $ sudo apt install vpn-daemon